neuroinformatics-unit/rsp-vision/README.md

 ```
 where len_trigger and len_baseline_trigger are the lengths of the triggers in frames.

-The `stim` key is a dictionary containing information about the stimuli, with `stim["stimulus"]` being the most important.
+`stim` is the key of a dictionary containing information about the stimuli, with `stim["stimulus"]` being the most important.
 It contains the sequence of randomized features of the gratings.
 A given stimulus, composed of `sf`/`tf`/`direction` features, is repeated three times a day, and distributed across sessions.

 `data_raw`, is reorganized into a `pandas.DataFrame` called signal, which is stored in the `PhotonData` object.
 The `pandas.DataFrame` has the following columns: